 All living beings in the universe are differentiated from birth by aptitude and duties.
 Within humanity there are also a number of different classes.
 At the top of this so-called caste system stand the brahmins, who perform sacrifices and teach the Vedas, the sacred texts.
 They are followed by the kshatriyas: warriors who uphold the order of society.
 Then come the vaishyas: farmers, craftsmen and merchants.
 These three highest castes go through a special initiation ceremony and are therefore called ‘the twice-born’.
 They have the right to study the Vedas by themselves.
 Beneath these three classes come the shudras: labourers who are supposed to serve the higher classes.
 At the bottom of the religious/social system are the pariahs: the untouchables, such as street-cleaners, etc. It is considered that the social organism will only be able to function if the different classes work together without conflict.

 The Vedas are the oldest Hindu texts, dating from c.
-1500 BC and later.
+1500 BCE and later.
 They contain among other things formulae and sacrifice-texts for religious ceremonies.
 The Upanishads, dating from c.
-700 BC and later, are philosophical texts about Brahman, the innermost being of the universe who is the basis of everything.
+700 BCE and later, are philosophical texts about Brahman, the innermost being of the universe who is the basis of everything.
 The Bhagavad Gita, from c.
-300 BC and later, is a philosophical teaching poem that emphasizes devotion to a personal God.
+300 BCE and later, is a philosophical teaching poem that emphasizes devotion to a personal God.

 The individual can choose from among the countless manifestations of the ‘highest being’ the one that satisfies their spiritual maturity.
 For the wise, it is a question of expanding their consciousness and recognizing that they are one with the original reality.
 If this appears to be too advanced, the individual may conceive of a personal God or creator, Brahma.
 Devotion to God then takes the place of wisdom.
 For the person who is not mature enough for this, God is represented by a statue in a temple.
 Rituals then replace meditation and righteous action replaces love.

 Hinduism is still the dominant religion in India, where about 90% of the population are adherents.
-Worldwide there are 780 million Hindus (1995).
+Worldwide there are 1.15 billion Hindus (2012).

 Buddhism is a particular form of the Indian religion, Hinduism.
-The founder of Buddhism, Gautama Buddha, lived in India about 500 BC.
+The founder of Buddhism, Gautama Buddha, lived in India about 500 BCE

 The name ‘Buddha’ – the enlightened one – refers to the enlightenment that he achieved sitting in meditation beneath a wild fig-tree.
 Here he obtained clarity about his earlier forms of existence, the reincarnation of other beings and the causes of suffering.
 The causes of suffering include: enjoyment of the senses, desire for life, and ignorance.